-We’re delighted to be running the Awards again and if you entered last year you’ll notice we have now extended the categories to include older students.
+We’re delighted to be running the Awards again and if you entered in previous years you’ll notice we have now extended the categories to include older students.

 Once again, we’ll be making a special award for Teacher of the Year and all teachers who enter teams will be considered for this, irrespective of whether their teams reach the final.
 Librarians, technicians and youth leaders who are co-ordinating student teams are also eligible for this award.